oakrotka/dotfiles/config/nvim/README.md

 - [ ] neovim parameters
   - [ ] tab spacing
   - [x] usage of global clipboard buffer
+  - [x] make the current line number 1 column less indented to the left (and maybe brighter?)
 - [x] install the catppuccin theme
   - [ ] adjust the catppuccin theme to resemble the nvchad one more
 - [x] [telescope](https://github.com/nvim-telescope/telescope.nvim)